team-vrock/team-vrock.github.io/_drafts/2019-01-06-protect-your-git-repositories.md

 categories: post
 image:  "/assets/img/git.png"
 tags: git
+author: Tobias Geiser
 excerpt_separator: <!--more-->
 ---

-In this post I want to show you how you can secure your git account with 2-factor authentication and signed commits.
+In this post I want to show you how you can protect your git repositories with 2-factor authentication and signed commits.
 <!--more-->

 ### Requirements